BalloonBox-Inc/bbox-templates-fastapi/README.md

     ├── security
     │   ├── dependencies.py             # required inejctions (security and authentication) to happen before running an API router
     │   ├── hashing.py                  # encrypting and verifying passwords
-    │   └── tokens.py                   # JWT tokens
+    │   └── tokens.py                   # JWT access tokens
     ├── tests
     │   ├── api_tests                   # [directory] multiple API tests: process of checking the functionality, reliability, performance, and security of the programming interfaces
     │   └── unit_tests                  # [directory] multiple Unit tests: process of checking each individual units of source code
     ├── .env                            # project environment variables
-    ├── .gitignore                      # files/directories to be ignored by GitHub when commiting code ├── .flake8                         # Flake8 coding standards on a module-by-module basis
+    ├── .gitignore                      # files/directories to be ignored by GitHub when commiting code ├── .pre-commit-config.yaml         # pre-commit hooks settings
+    ├── .flake8                         # Flake8 settings and coding standards on a module-by-module basis
-    ├── .pylintrc                       # Pylint coding standards on a module-by-module basis ├── config.py                       # project settings
+    ├── .pylintrc                       # Pylint settings and coding standards on a module-by-module basis ├── config.py                       # project settings
     ├── main.py                         # FastAPI application
     ├── Procfile                        # Heroku commands that are executed by the dyno's app on startup